-I would love to excuse my brief shall-we-say hiccup in updating with a clever post about how absence makes us appreciate what we have.
+I would love to excuse my brief shall-we-say hiccup in updating with a clever bullshit-laden post about how absence makes us appreciate what we have.
 I would tell you that it heightens every sense, that it enchances our enjoyment of food, relationships, blah-blah-blah.
-Thing is, I’ve done that once before, and I’m no one-trick pony.
-So, quite honestly, I was in my beautiful hometown of Chicago for two weeks for the holiday-I really did enjoy myself, AND I’ve developed a clever plan for keeping current with this blog when I’m away, so I daresay you shouldn’t see too many more lapses from me.
-Did you all enjoy your holiday?
-Your food?
-Your persons?
-Any fantastic new holiday recipes for me?
-Did you eat anything that you’d like me to try to recreate?
+But quite honestly, your Bad Mama Genny was in her beautiful hometown of Chicago for two weeks for the holiday and oh!
+The enjoyment!

 In other news, congratulations to Peter of FotoCuisine for winning my panko challenge with his recipe, New Mexico Chile Three Cheese Mac and Cheese!
 As promised, I’ll be sending Peter a free bag of panko as his prize.
-Stay tuned for more fun contests to come!
+‘Cause I be keepin’ my bitchin’ promises.

 All-Natural Chocolate Syrup